 It is common for jumpers to alter their rigs by modification.
 A high percentage of these alterations/modifications cause malfunctions or make it difficult to use the rig correctly.
 Alterations/modifications if improperly done may affect balance, structure strength, harness configuration, performance, flight characteristics and airworthiness.

-The manufacturer (TDS) must be notified before you make any changes to your Tear Drop 1 Pin, even "insignificant" alterations may have very negative or unforeseen effects.
-The Tear Drop 1 Pin was designed and built the way it is as a result of years of testing and development.
+The manufacturer (TDS) must be notified before you make any changes to your Tear Drop 1 Pin SF or Viper; even "insignificant" alterations may have very negative or unforeseen effects.
+The Tear Drop 1 Pin SF or Viper were designed and built the way they are as a result of years of testing and development.
 There are reasons for having things the way they are, reasons that might not be apparent at first.
 Alterations/modifications carried out without the manufacturers consent will void the manufacturers' responsibility.